Audrey Marie Hilley: Escape

-New names, new lives
+New identities

-Marie first travelled to Florida, where she met a man named John Greenleaf Homan III.
-She was using the name Robbi Hannon.
-They lived together for more than a year before she married Homan on May 29, 1981, and took his last name.
+Under the alias "Robbi Hannon", Marie travelled to Florida and met a man named John Greenleaf Homan III.
+They lived together for more than a year before marrying on May 29, 1981, at which point she took his last name.
 The couple moved to New Hampshire.
-She frequently talked about her imaginary twin sister "Teri", who supposedly lived in Texas.

 Late in the summer of 1982, she left New Hampshire, telling her husband that she needed to attend to family business and to see some doctors about an illness.
-During this time she travelled to Texas and Florida, using the alias Teri Martin.
+During this time, she travelled to Florida and Texas using the alias "Teri Martin", an imaginary twin sister.

-During the trip, using the alias Teri Martin, she called John Homan and informed him that Robbi Homan had died in Texas but there was no need for him to come to Texas because the body had been donated to medical science.
+During the trip, Marie called Homan as "Teri" and informed him that Robbi had died in Texas, saying there was no need for him to claim the body because it had been donated to medical science.
 After getting to know "Teri" over the phone, Homan expressed interest in meeting her.
 She agreed, saying he needed to put "Robbi's" death behind them.

-On November 1982, after changing her hair color and losing weight, Marie returned to New Hampshire and met John Homan, posing as Teri Martin, his “deceased” wife's sister.
+In November 1982, after changing her hair color and losing weight, Marie returned to New Hampshire and reunited with Homan, posing as his "deceased" wife's sister.

 An obituary for Robbi Homan appeared in a New Hampshire newspaper, but aroused suspicion when police were unable to verify any of the information it contained.
-John Homan's coworkers also had suspicions about his new "sister-in-law" and were concerned defalcation may have been at play.
-A New Hampshire state police detective surmised that the woman living as Teri Martin was Robbi Homan and had staged her death.
-The concerned coworkers and Homan's boss discovered that Medical Research Institute of Texas, where "Robbi's" body was handed over for study, was nonexistent, as was the church that eulogized her death.
+Homan's coworkers also had suspicions about his new "sister-in-law" and were concerned defalcation may have been at play.
+A detective with the New Hampshire State Police surmised that the woman living as Teri and Robbi were one and the same.
+Homan's concerned co-workers discovered that the Medical Research Institute of Texas, where "Robbi's" body was supposedly handed over for study, was nonexistent, as was the church that eulogized her death.

 While Homan's workplace was audited and no embezzlement found, authorities still believed that "Teri Martin" was possibly a fugitive bank robber named Carol Manning (later disproven) or wanted on other outstanding charges.
-In the meantime, "Teri" had taken a secretarial job in nearby Brattleboro, Vermont and was arrested.
-While being interrogated by Vermont state troopers, she confessed that she was wanted in Alabama on bad check charges and her true name was Audrey Marie Hilley.
-Contact with Alabama state police confirmed this, and she was also wanted for far more serious charges.
-She promptly was extradited to Alabama to stand trial.

-She was quickly convicted and sentenced to life in prison for her husband's murder and 20 years for attempting to kill her daughter.
+In the meantime, "Teri" had taken a secretarial job in nearby Brattleboro, Vermont, and was arrested.
+While being interrogated by Vermont state troopers, she confessed that she was wanted in Alabama on check kiting charges and divulged her true name.
+Contact with Alabama authorities confirmed this, while also disclosing the far more serious charges for murder and attempted murder.
+Marie was extradited to Alabama, in January 1983, to stand trial.
+She was found guilty, then sentenced on June 19, 1983, to life in prison for her husband's murder and 20 years for attempting to kill her daughter.